rsusik/raesc/README.md

 This source code was written for research purpose (https://arxiv.org/abs/2009.07349) and has a minimal error checking.
 The code may be not very readable and comments may not be adequate.
 There is no warranty, your use of this code is at your own risk.

+> The paper has been accepted to ICCS 2021 conference (https://www.iccs-meeting.org/iccs2021/).
+The citation will be updated once the proceedings appear.

 Cite (paper preprint):

 ```